oliverrmaa/youtube-mp3-downloader/README.md

 ## Instructions:

-To utilize this program open the command line and run the following commands, first `cd youtube-mp3-downloader`.
+To utilize this program open the command line and first `cd youtube-mp3-downloader`.

 - Run the following which will open an empty `queue.txt` file in your default text editor.